Support Page Content

 BS in Recreation Administration

-In 1955 Sacramento State graduated its first recreation management students for what would become the RPM Concentration in the Department of Recreation, Parks and Tourism Administration.
-This gives RPM a long and proud history in the Sacramento region.
+In 1955 Sacramento State graduated its first Recreation Administration (RA) students for what would become the RA Concentration in the Department of Recreation, Parks and Tourism Administration.
+This gives RA a long and proud history in the Sacramento region.

 This concentration offers focus areas and certificate programs to help students select courses that will best match their academic and career interests.